openwdl/wdl/SPEC.md

 java -jar MyTool.jar foo bar
 ```

-### int and float
+### Int and Float

-The int and float types are similar in a lot of ways to the string type except that the workflow engine must verify that the provided value for these parameters is compatible with either float or int types.
+The Int and Float types are similar in a lot of ways to the String type except that the workflow engine must verify that the provided value for these parameters is compatible with either float or int types.

 ```
-sh script.sh ${int iterations} --pi=${float pi}
+sh script.sh ${Int iterations} --pi=${Float pi}
 ```

 if "foobar" is provided for the `iterations` parameter, the workflow engine should return an error.
-However, if the string "2" is provided for `iterations` this should be considered int compatible.
+However, if the String "2" is provided for `iterations` this should be considered int compatible.
 Likewise, valid values for pi could be: 3, "3.14", 3.1.
 If we were to provide the values iterations=2 and pi=3.14, the resulting command line would be:

 ```
 sh script.sh 2 --pi=3.14
 ```

-> **TODO**: regular expression patterns for int and float (steal from a language standard)
+> **TODO**: regular expression patterns for Int and Float (steal from a language standard)

-### file and uri
+### File and Uri

-Like int and float types, file and uri types are a special case and the workflow engine must verify the values of these before calling the tool.
+Like Int and Float types, File and Uri types are a special case and the workflow engine must verify the values of these before calling the tool.
 The file type may be a URI starting with `file://`, but the schema is striped when it is called.
 URIs are any string that conform to [RFC 3986](https://tools.ietf.org/html/rfc3986).

 ```
-python algorithm.py ${file bam} ${uri gcs_bucket}
+python algorithm.py ${File bam} ${Uri gcs_bucket}
 ```

 If we provide `bam=file:///root/input.bam` and `gcs_bucket=gs://bucket/`, then the resulting command line is: